-During the first quarter2021, Caisse Française de Financement Local generated an issue volume of EUR 2.5 billion via benchmark public issues, operations to supplement existing stocks (tap) and private placements.
+As of September 30, 2021, Caisse Française de Financement Local generated an issue volume of EUR 5.8 billion via benchmark public issues, operations to supplement existing stocks (tap) and private placements.

-Caisse Française de Financement Local thus raised money in the public primary market two times, in the total amount of EUR 2.25 billion:
+Caisse Française de Financement Local thus raised money in the public primary market five times, in the total amount of EUR 5.25 billion:

-- a public issue with a maturity of 10 years in January 2021 in the amount of EUR 1.5 billion; - a public issue with a maturity of 15 years in February 2021 in the amount of EUR 750 million.
+- two issues with a maturity of 10 years in January 2021 in the amount of EUR 1.5 billion and in June 2021 in the amount of EUR 1 billion; - issue with a maturity of 15 years in February 2021 in the amount of EUR 750 million; - A "social" thematic issue with a maturity of 8 years in April 2021 in the amount of EUR 750 million.

-Caisse Française de Financement Local also provided additional liquidity on one of its reference issues via one tap for an amount of EUR 0.25 billion.
+A double tranche issue in September 2021 (settled on October 1) for a total amount of EUR 1.25 billion, composed of an 8-year issue for EUR 750 million and a 25-year issue for EUR 500 millionsCaisse Française de Financement Local also provided additional liquidity on one of its reference issues via one tap for an amount of EUR 0.55 billion.